open-learning-exchange/open-learning-exchange.github.io/pages/manual/myplanet/overview.md

 ## Sign In / Become a Member

 After installing the **myPlanet App**, the first screen you will see is the login page.
-To begin your learning journey, you must have a member account.
-Learn more about becoming a member and sign in on the [myPlanet Sign In](myPlanet-member.md) page.
+To begin your learning journey, you need to have a member account.
+Learn more about becoming a member and signing in on the [myPlanet Sign-In](myPlanet-member.md) page.

 ## Library